MingoMango17/CMSC134-Writeups/Writeup 1/writeup.md

 The encrypted ciphertext output will be the ciphertext of the first block, which will then be XORed with the next plaintext block and encrypted with the key.

-Unlike ECB mode, each blocks in CBC will have a different
+Unlike ECB mode, each block in CBC will have a different ciphertext, even if the plaintext messages are the same.
+Thus, preventing any leakage of plaintext information.